 >> POSING DIRECTORY <<

 The majority of the criteria is physical: your hair, makeup, jewelry, tan, bikini, smile, muscle development, body shape, posing, etc. But notice that one portion is based on poise, elegance, and grace.
 So the way you walk, how you transition between poses, and how you portray yourself on stage is also important.
 Try to be the complete package.

 In order to track your progress, you can try a few different methods.
-Keep a journal of how you feel, your weight, your inch measurements, your body fat measurements, etc. I have created a chart for you to keep track here that can be copy/pasted or downloaded.
+Keep a journal of how you feel, your weight, your body circumference inch measurements, how clothes fit, etc. I have created a chart for you to keep track in the free EBOOK download.
 However the best way to track progress is to take pictures!
-It may seem vain and a little self-absorbed.
-But honestly, it allows you to see what areas have gotten better and what areas you need to spend more time on.
-I highly recommend taking progress pictures about every 2 weeks.
-Plus, it is so rewarding to look back to how you were when you started compared to the end result.
+It may seem vain and a little self-absorbed, but honestly, it allows you to see what areas have gotten better and what areas you need to spend more time on.
+I highly recommend taking progress pictures about every 1-2 weeks.
+Plus, it is so rewarding to look back at your physique when you started compared to the end result.
 [See Related: How to Measure Progress]

 I know what you’re thinking…. geez Stephanie!
 Is this over yet?

-I know this was a long one... but my desire was to provide as much helpful information as possible to make your life easier.
-And trust me, I could have written even more!
+I know this is a long guide, but my desire was to provide as much helpful information as possible to make your contest prep easier.
+Trust me, I could have written even more!
 Once you begin your competition prep, I am positive you will think of additional questions I did not cover here.
-So I have created a safe place to ask those questions.
-It is a Facebook group for you to ask hundreds of other members any contest-related questions, at any time.
+For that reason, I have created a safe place to ask those questions.
+It is a Facebook group for you to ask thousands of other members any contest-related questions.
 Please join!

 >> THE BIKINI COMPETITION PREP FACEBOOK COMMUNITY <<